-- The policy will be reviewed annually and the views of all stakeholders, particularly staff, pupils and parents/carers, will be taken into account when reviewing the content of the RSE curriculum and whole school provision. - The PSD Co-ordinator will obtain feedback from a sample of students in each year group at the end of each PSD day.
-This feedback will be used to identify the impact of provision and the range of additional coverage and support required. - Parent feedback on the RSE policy and provision will be obtained through the Parent Forum.
+- The policy will be reviewed annually and the views of all stakeholders, particularly staff, pupils and parents/carers, will be considered when reviewing the content of the RSE curriculum and whole school provision. - All pupils complete an online evaluation at the end of each Life Skills unit.
+This feedback is used to identify the impact of provision, pupil understanding of key concepts and terminology and of the support they can access.
+The feedback allows the Life Skills Co-ordinator to identify gaps in knowledge and understanding which can be revisited in future Life Skills units and/or through the form programme. - Parent feedback on the RSE policy and provision will be obtained through the Parent Forum.